peterdevpl/peterdevpl.github.io/_posts/2021-06-16-php-how-to-encrypt-a-pdf-document.markdown

 Setasign, the company behind FPDF, offers a [commercial library that supports encryption up to 256-bit AES.](https://www.setasign.com/products/setapdf-core/details)

-## Encrypting an existing file with PDFtk
+## Encrypting an existing file with command line tools

 If your favorite PDF generator does not offer encryption, you can use [PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/) to encrypt an existing file with 128-bit RC4.
 PDFtk does not support AES.